nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28869](https://jira.nuxeo.com/browse/NXP-28869)

-### Optimize task endpoint
+### Optimize Task Endpoint

 The size of the response for the task endpoint has been reduced and it dramatically decreases the response time when a user belongs to many groups/subgroups.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29759](https://jira.nuxeo.com/browse/NXP-29759)

-### Lexical error returns 400-class error when calling Repository.Query via REST
+### Lexical Error Returns 400-class Error When Calling `Repository.Query` via REST
 (also available in 10.10)

-A lexical error when calling the operation Repository.Query returns a HTTP 400 (Bad Request) error.
+A lexical error when calling the operation `Repository.Query` returns a HTTP 400 (Bad Request) error.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29699](https://jira.nuxeo.com/browse/NXP-29699)